 pixel_size_y[source]

-Pixel side length along ydhat (rectangular pixels) in units of microns.
+Pixel side length along ydhat (rectangular pixels) in microns.

 float

-Detector corner 3d coordinates shape=(3,).
-The origin of the detector is at det_corner_0.
+Detector corner 3D coordinates, shape (3,).
+The origin of the detector.

 frames[source]